symbol/symbol-docs/source/guides/account/getting-the-amount-of-XEM-sent-to-an-account.rst

 Let’s get into some code
 ************************

-After obtaining all outgoing :doc:`transactions <../../concepts/transaction>` from an account, apply the following operators to identify the target recipient.
+After obtaining all the outgoing :doc:`transactions <../../concepts/transaction>` from an account, apply the following operators to identify the target recipient.

 .. example-code::